Carlosperez1001/CompanyJob_GUI/README.md

 Future plans:

--Add a new table for each company showing the postions offered.
+-Add a new table for each company showing the positions offered.

 -Add a search function.